omeka/omeka-s-enduser/docs/configuration.md

     ],
 ```

-(Note: the path here is just an example; the proper path will be specific to
+Note: the path here is just an example; the proper path will be specific to
-your server)
+your server.
+Many hosting providers have been asked this question for a large variety of software installations.
+Try searching online to see if your hosting provider has published their PHP paths on their website, or answered the question on an online forum.
+If not, get in touch with their support team to find out what path to use.

 ## Mail

 The `mail` key can be used to configure how Omeka S sends emails.

-The default is to use sendmail, where the server is responsible for having
-mail delivery configured and set up.
-Sendmail generally requires no
-configuration on the Omeka S side.
+The default is to use sendmail, where the server is responsible for having mail delivery configured and set up.
+Sendmail generally requires no configuration on the Omeka S side.
 Another option for some servers is to configure a direct SMTP connection for
 sending mail.

-An example configuration, to be added at the end of
+An example configuration, to be added at the end of `local.config.php`, will look something like this:
-`local.config.php` follows (see the [laminas-mail docs](https://docs.laminas.dev/laminas-mail/transport/smtp-options/) for clarification):

 ```
     'mail' => [
         'transport' => [